 Accessing a deceased donor organ is subject to the waiting list and clinical test results.

 The kidney is transplanted together with the pancreas.
 This is performed in patients with diabetes mellitus type 1, in whom the diabetes is due to destruction of the beta cells of the pancreas and in whom the diabetes has caused renal failure (diabetic nephropathy).
 This is always a deceased donor transplant.
 For individuals with diabetes and renal failure, the advantages of earlier transplant from a living donor are approximately equal to the risks of continued dialysis until a combined kidney and pancreas are available from a deceased donor.

 3. Pancreas transplantation

 As per the information provided above in number 2, pancreas-only transplantation is also conducted.

 Monash Health is one of two hospitals in Australia delivering pancreas transplants to patients living in Victoria, South Australia and Tasmania.
-Known as a National Funded Centre Program, these highly specialised transplants are funded in full by the Federal Government.
+Known as a Nationally Funded Centre Program, these highly specialised transplants are funded in full by all Australian State and Territory Governments.

 To find out more, such as: